 The swimmer must be prepared to swim on any day of their booking.
 If the swimmer decides not to make themselves available for any date of the booking, they will lose all monies paid to all parties.

 Enduroman’s obligation is to organise the event and ensure the swim escort pilot offers you a swim contract to attempt the event during the agreed period booked.
 The swim contract you sign is with the pilot.
 If the swim is delayed by considerable time (due to weather) such that it does not commence during the contracted period, athletes may choose to miss the swim and attempt the bike stage.
 Athletes may return after the bike stage and attempt the swim, however this would not be classed as a successful A2A attempt.
 In the event of bad weather after the completion of the run, the athlete may wait in Dover until the last swimming opportunity on contracted swim period as dictated by the pilot and Enduroman.
 If a swim is not possible at all, the athlete may choose to start the bike stage immediately after being notified of a 'no-swim'. (which must commence within 12 hours) or start the event again on another available date.
 This must be an available date common to all, the same boat pilot, the athlete and Enduroman.
-All monies would be returned to the athlete minus the £1750 deposit and any new challenge would require a fresh application.
-This fee covers the organisation of the run stage plus waiting time in Dover.
+Monies paid to Enduroman would be returned to the athlete minus the booking fee & £1750 “1st entry payment” and any new challenge would require a fresh application.
+The fees cover the organisation of the run stage plus waiting time in Dover.
 If the athlete decides to start the bike stage without attempting the swim then no monies will be returned.